 The NJC opened in 2007 as a three-year pilot.
-Practices tested in those early years are now, over a decade later, part of the bricks and mortar of our work.
-Here's a snapshot of the elements that work for us and which we contend can work in other courts and for other communities.
+Fifteen years later, we are confident that what works for us can work in other justice centres and for other communities.

 One venue, many courts, one community

-The NJC is the venue of several courts and tribunals.
-That is, our one courtroom is the venue for a Magistrate's Court, Children's Court, Victims of Crime Assistance Tribunal, and Victorian Civil and Administrative Tribunal.
+Our court is multi-jurisdictional; that is, one courtroom is the venue for a Magistrate's Court, Children's Court, and Victims of Crime Assistance Tribunal.

 Embedded specialist service model

-In short, the NJC is home to case workers/clinicians employed directly by the NJC and services provided by external services who base staff at the Centre.
+This model comprises NJC case workers/clinicians and external services who base staff at the Centre.
 Read about the benefits of our Embedded Specialist Services Model.

 Proactive crime prevention

-Unlike mainstream courts, the NJC also plays a proactive crime prevention role.
+The NJC plays a proactive crime prevention role.

 Our building is a community resource; that is community groups, residents and local not-for-profits use our facilities.
 We even run a social enterprise cafe.

-Being a resource and safe space for the community shows how justice centres are as much a part of the fabric of community life as, say local libraries, and offering a welcome space for community to gather is a powerful symbol of accessible, transparent justice.
+Being a resource and safe space for the community shows how justice centres can be as much a part of the of the fabric of community as, say local libraries, and offering a welcome shared place is a powerful symbol of accessible, transparent justice.